More

 1. Category-based filtering

-Veltar offers category-based filtering.
-Websites are categorized as Social Media, Gaming, News, Education, and more.
-This makes it easier to apply rules based on content type, not individual URLs.
-It boosts both security and productivity.
+Veltar organizes websites into URL categories like Social Media, Gaming, News, Education, and more.
+This makes it easy to apply rules based on content type instead of individual URLs, improving both security and productivity.

 2. Customized controls